Q: What happens if my planning application gets turned down?

 Q: I think one of my neighbours is building something without planning permission.
 What should I do?

 A: Your neighbour may not have needed planning permission.
 Small extensions to houses, garages etc. do not necessarily have to have planning permission.
-If you want to check to see if planning permission is needed, contact the planning office in Parker Lane.
+If you want to check to see if planning permission is needed, contact the planning office.

 Q: What do I do if I think one of my neighbours is carrying on a business at home?

-Q: My neighbour has got planning permission for a house extension but he's building it differently to the plans I have seen.
+Q: My neighbour has got planning permission for a house extension but they're building it differently to the plans I have seen.
 Who do I tell?

-A: He might have got permission to make a minor change to the plans.
-The planning application file, which is kept in the Planning Office in Parker Lane, would show whether the plans have been changed.
+A: They might have got permission to make a minor change to the plans.
+The planning application file, which is kept in the Planning Office and available to view online, would show whether the plans have been changed.

 Q: How do I find out if a planning application has been made?